SAP/macOS-icon-generator/README.md

 🖱️ Easy drag & drop function

-💾 Save banners for later

-📘 Standardized icons set

-✅ Install and uninstall icon
+✅ Install and animated uninstall icon

 ❌ No graphic skills are needed

-🚀 Various sizes and setting options

 ⌨️ Command line for automatization